cilogi/demo-guide/contents/trail/about-tours.md

 be part of the tour as well as occurring elsewhere.
 In this manner a single item can be part of different tours in different contexts.

 If you wish a tour to include audio or video this should be embedded in a normal page.

-Similarly, any linking material should be included as a normal item.
+Any linking material should be included as a normal item, with text that makes it plain its not an active part of the tour, and with a link to the map.